Wonga’s Gone! FAQs & Alternative Payday Lenders

 Now Wonga has gone, there is one less payday lender to choose from.
 Lack of choice stifles competition and creates monopolies.
 That means prices go up and consumers have fewer options.
 The companies dominate, and the customers lose.

-Wonga is gone, but there are plenty of other providers to choose from.
-Don’t waste your time applying with each lender individually.
+The company is gone, but there are plenty of other providers to choose from.
+For that reason, don’t waste your time applying with each lender individually.
 Use a FREE broker like us and we’ll find you a reputable lender who will accept you and who have the best rates and offers for you.

 Were the Church of England involved?

-The Church of England invest their money in the hope that those investments increase in value, and / or generate an income for them.
+The Church of England invests their money in the hope that those investments increase in value, and generate an income for them.
 This is not unique to them at all, many companies and organisations do this.

 After they collapsed into administration, the Church of England were considering buying the assets so they could provide a ‘safe haven’ for those that had outstanding loans.
-Instead of those loans being sold on to a new lender, only to have them carry on repayments for their high-interests loans, the Church of England wanted to protect vulnerable borrowers by owning the loan book.
-They eventually pulled out of this, and at time of writing, administrators are still on the hunt for a buyer.
+Instead of those loans being sold on to a new lender, only to have them carry on repayments for their high-interest loans.
+Consequently, the Church of England wanted to protect vulnerable borrowers by owning the loan book.
+They eventually pulled out of this, while at the time of writing, administrators are still on the hunt for a buyer.

 Now Wonga is gone, where can I get a loan from if I need one in future?